-FHPD Volunteer Program - The Volunteers in Policing program has 18 active participants who have volunteered over 1,800 hours (combined) in the last two years!
-This invaluable program assists with various activities and programs within the police department and is led by co-chairs Ben Castic and David Bandy.
+FHPD Volunteer Program - The Volunteers in Policing program has 23 active participants who have volunteered over 912 hours in 2019!
+This invaluable program assists with various activities and programs within the police department and is led by chairs Ben Castic, David Bandy and Erin Weiser.

 R.A.D.
 Training - Short for Rape Aggression Defense System, this class is offered free to women over the ages of 14.
 The training focuses on education and awareness and empowers women to say NO, defend themselves, and prepare for "real world" encounters.
+The FHPD currently has 4 certified RAD instructors.